-ATEX stands for Explosive Atmospheres which are atmospheres that typically contain a combination of vapours, dust or gas that can potentially ignite.
+ATEX is a certification and stands for Explosive Atmospheres.
+These are atmospheres that typically contain a combination of vapours, dust or gas that can potentially ignite.

-An ATEX rating ensures that products, in this case, an ATEX Pump, meets safety requirements depending on the protection level that is required.
+An ATEX certification ensures that products, in this case an ATEX Certified Pump, meets safety requirements depending on the protection level that is required.
 Electrical equipment must be tested to determine the ATEX certification, whereas non-electrical equipment can be self-certified.

-The certification for all ATEX products is decided based on several factors.
-The product, in this case, an ATEX Pump, will have a code on it that highlights the ATEX certification.
+The certification for all ATEX products is awarded based on several factors.
+The product, in this case an ATEX Pump, will have a code on it that highlights the ATEX certification.
 The code will follow the following formula:

 Example Code: EX II 2G Ex h IIC T6 Gb

-The zone will also highlight the type of explosive material that is present in the atmosphere with a G for gas or D for dust.
+The zone will also denote the type of explosive material that is present in the atmosphere by showing a ‘G’ for Gas or a ‘D’ for dust.

-EPL, or Equipment Protection Level, is what ensures the product qualifies the product for operation within the given atmospheric conditions.
 This is allocated based on a risk assessment carried out by the manufacturer.
-The EPL Levels are:
+The levels are:

 At TS Pumps, we have a wide range of Centrifugal Pumps that are available with ATEX certification.
 Our ATEX Centrifugal Pump range includes:

-The PTL and PT range from our high-quality Peristaltic Pump range are both available ATEX rated and are supplied with II 2G T4, II 3G T4 or II 2D T4 Certification.
+The PTL and PT ranges from our high-quality Peristaltic Pump range are both available ATEX Rated and are supplied with II 2G T4, II 3G T4 or II 2D T4 Certification.
 These pumps are units whose surface temperatures are completely dependent on the temperature of the product they are pumping.

-Our range of Air Operated Diaphragm Pumps are available in metal, HDPE and PTFE, these are all available with ATEX certification.
+Our range of Air Operated Diaphragm Pumps are available in metal, HDPE and PTFE and are all available with ATEX certification.

-As standard, the Metal Diaphragm Pumps, in Aluminium and Cast Iron, are ATEX approved as their centre blocks are manufactured from Aluminium (others available on request).
-Industrial Stainless Steel pumps have a PP centre block which can be carbon-filled on request to convert them to ATEX rated units, other centre block materials are also available on request.
-The Plastic Series are also available ATEX rated, on request, see our link ATEX HDPE & PTFE Diaphragm Pump.
-As the housings are manufactured from solid bock HDPE or PTFE and the centre blocks from PP, these components need to be carbon impregnated to prevent electrostatic buildup.
+The Plastic Series are also available ATEX rated, on request.
+As the housings are manufactured from solid block HDPE or PTFE and the centre blocks from PP. These components need to be carbon impregnated to prevent electrostatic build up.
 It is the conductive pigments in the plastic that give the pump its black colour.